MetOffice/simulation-systems/source/WorkingPractices/pull_requests.rst

 Selecting Reviewers
 -------------------

+There is a space in the pull request template to list the GitHub user ID of the scitech and code reviewers.
+Once these are filled in a GitHub Action will add this user as an ``assignee`` to the pull request.

 SciTech Review
 ^^^^^^^^^^^^^^
-The SciTech review is done by someone who is familiar with the area being changed to check that the change does what is says, in a sensible way, and doesn't do what it shouldn't.

 First refusal for completing the SciTech review should go to the main code owner(s) for the area affected.
 If they don't want to then they may have suggestions for other suitable reviewers or you can approach anyone who would have good insight into the changes made.

 Changes that have a linked LFRic Core ticket should find a SciTech reviewer from the CCD Team.

-Once you have found a reviewer, request their review by clicking the cog next to the `Reviewers` pane on the right of the pull request and selecting their name or github user ID.
+Once you have found a reviewer add their GitHub user ID to the pull request description and request their review by clicking the cog on the `Reviewers` pane on the right of the pull request and selecting their name or GitHub user ID.

 .. image:: images/gh_screenshots/review_cog_light.png
     :class: only-light border